MainShayne233/mainshayne233.github.io/_posts/2019-05-24-genserver-memory-issue.md

 subtitle: Help it let them go
 ---

+TL;DR: GenServers will weirdly hold onto memory when doing work, but not if you do the work in a seperate process.

 I was recently working on a project that might feel familiar to some:

 - Some data needed to be pulled from an external source